pagination: { limit, cursor?, hasMore } envelope so callers can iterate without page-counting math.

 GET /v1/automations/runs supports time-range and status filters:

 - Opaque.
 Cursors are server-generated tokens.
-Don’t parse them; don’t synthesise them.
+Don’t parse them; don’t synthesize them.
 The format may change between releases.

 - Stable within a page.
 A cursor returned on page N points to “the next batch of rows that existed when N was rendered”.
 New rows inserted concurrently may show up; deleted rows may be skipped.
 This is fine for analytics / bulk export; if you need strict snapshot reads, freeze a time bound with

 ?from=&to=. - 24-hour TTL.
-Cursors don’t expire on a strict clock today, but treat them as if they’re good for ~24h — re-start with no cursor if a job pauses overnight.
+Cursors don’t expire on a strict clock today, but treat them as if they’re good for ~24h, and re-start with no cursor if a job pauses overnight.

 404on a get-one lookup;400 INVALID_REQUESTon bad cursors.